TERA Guide to Newly Capped Players - Introduction

 Nightforge PvE - This is the current endgame gear and is craftable only.

 This requires Visionmaker as a component, a Vision Document (begins a quest which hands you all designs for your class as a reward) and various materials:

 - Bandersnatch's Cube - Obtainable from Wonderholme Hard Mode.

 - Metal Overlay - Obtainable from a repeatable quest which is given by Muhrak, the Legendary Blacksmith, in Habere (only after you've completed your Vision Document quest).

-- Mark of Bloodshed - Obtainable from Wonderholme Normal Mode, Zenith Treasure Chests (drops in Channelworks, Shattered Fleet and Kezzel's Gorge), as well as Prince's/Monarch's Treasure Chests (drop in Wonderholme Normal/Hard Mode respectively).
+- Mark of Bloodshed - Obtainable from Wonderholme Normal Mode, Zenith Treasure Chests (drops in Channelworks, Shattered Fleet and Kezzel's Gorge), as well as Prince's Treasure Chests (drops in Wonderholme Normal Mode).